 Varieties of hardwood lumber are the staple materials for the woodworker, particularly those who focus on fine woodworking projects such as furniture.
 However, the term hardwood can be a bit deceiving, as it has less to do with the "hardness" of the material than the species of the tree from which the lumber is harvested.

 Hardwoods come from deciduous, or broad-leaved trees, as opposed to softwoods, that are harvested from from evergreens.
-In general, the lumber derived from hardwood species are typically harder than softwoods, although there are exceptions (balsa wood is very light and soft, but is considered a hardwood).
-Most hardwood tree species lose their leaves in winter, and generally offer a much wider variety of colors and textures than softwoods.
-Typically, stock from hardwood species are a lot more expensive than those from softwoods.
+In general, the lumber derived from hardwood species is typically harder than softwoods, although there are exceptions (balsa wood is very light and soft, but is considered a hardwood).
+Most hardwood tree species lose their leaves in winter and generally offer a much wider variety of colors and textures than softwoods.
+Typically, stock from hardwood species is a lot more expensive than those from softwoods.

 Which Hardwood to Choose?